Kaysims/Grip-Club/README.md

 * [Google Dev Tools](https://www.google.com/chrome/dev/) - Used for help styling, responsiveness, and for testing.
 * [Imageresizer](https://imageresizer.com/) - Used to re-size images.
 * [Tiny Ping](https://tinypng.com/) - Used to compress images for the readme.
-* [A11y chicklist](https://www.a11yproject.com/checklist/) - Used to check the accessibility of the site with a check list.
+* [A11y chicklist](https://www.a11yproject.com/checklist/) - Used to check the accessibility of the site with a checklist.
 * [Coolors](https://coolors.co/) - Used to create a colour palette.
 * [Accessible color combinations](https://toolness.github.io/accessible-color-matrix/?n=White&n=Black&n=Green&v=EBEBEB&v=201F1F&v=659B5E) - Used to check the colour contrast.

 # Testing
 ## Testing Code Validation
 * Grip Club code was tested using W3C HTML and CSS validator, and the JS hint validator for the javascript.
-The below is the results after corrections have been made to the HTML.
+Below is the results after bugs have been corrected.
+This will be discussed in the bug fixed section.

 ### HTML [W3C Html validator](https://validator.w3.org/) was used to test the HTML.
  * HTML Validation for index.html no errors were found.